What Is the Carbon Footprint of Nuclear Power? A Life-Cycle Assessment

 To understand the carbon footprint of nuclear power, we must assess its life-cycle and each stage’s carbon footprint.
 This life-cycle assessment (LCA) is a method to evaluate the environmental impacts of products and materials.
 Over the years, companies have strategically used LCA to research and create more sustainable products.
 So, let’s have a look at the LCA of nuclear power!

-The total carbon footprint of nuclear energy would equal the carbon footprint from building + the carbon footprint from operating + the carbon footprint from building back.
+The total carbon footprint of nuclear power would equal the carbon footprint from building + the carbon footprint from operating + the carbon footprint from building back.

 What Is the Carbon Footprint of Building Nuclear Power